 Sergeant Saunders (Vic Morrow) was my hero and his adventures with Kirby, Little John, Cage and Lieutenant Hanley and Doc.
-The series ran form 1962 to 1967 which is pretty remarkable since the actual war in Europe lasted less than a year.
+The series ran form 1962 to 1967 which is pretty remarkable since the actual American Army involvement in the ETO from Normandy to surrender lasted less than a year.
 Interestingly enough, the platoon never actually made it out of France in the whole five years.

 The part that I really loved about the show was the weapons.
 You could get a real sense of the war from the scenes where the platoon fought harsh battles with overwhelming forces of Germans.
 Week after week, you could see the ability and limitations of those guns.
 From the Thompson to the M1 Garand, each weapon played its role.
 But none seemed more important than the trusty old .45 that Saunders and Hanley both carried.

 That weapon was a sign of authority and normally only carried by higher ranking folks.
 It was a significant weapon since it was at the ready if you ever blew through your whole supply of ammunition (easy enough to do when you are surrounded by dangerous enemies).
 It was the last ditch weapon besides the combat knife they all carried but it was the one I wanted the most.
 Apparently based on the proliferation of anniversary replicas of the 1911 A1 45 caliber semi-automatic pistol this year, I really believe I was not the only one who felt that way.